Esteph27/Bridal-Union/README.md

 **Visual effects:**

 The previous plan when designing the front end was to include gentle animation and visual effects to compliment certain features as well as provide more visual pleasure for the user.
-However, due to time constraints, there is only one animation feature (hero image on the landing page) in this current version.
+However, due to time constraints, there is only one zoom animation feature (hero image on the landing page) in this current version.

 **Wireframes:**